jylisadoney/intro-excel-2/1-advancedfunctions.md

 * <a href="https://support.office.com/en-us/article/mode-function-e45192ce-9122-4980-82ed-4bdc34973120" target="_blank">MODE</a>: identify the mode for a range of cells
 * <a href="https://support.office.com/en-us/article/stdev-function-51fecaaa-231e-4bbb-9230-33650a72c9b0" target="_blank">STDEV</a>: identify the standard deviation for a range of cells

+Learn more about <a href="https://support.office.com/en-us/article/statistical-functions-reference-624dac86-a375-4435-bc25-76d659719ffd" target="_blank">Statistical functions</a>.

 ## [Text](#text)
 * <a href="https://support.office.com/en-us/article/concatenate-function-8f8ae884-2ca8-4f7a-b093-75d702bea31d" target="_blank">CONCATENATE</a>: merge data from two cells into one cell
 * <a href="https://support.office.com/en-us/article/lower-function-3f21df02-a80c-44b2-afaf-81358f9fdeb4" target="_blank">LOWER</a>: convert text to lowercase
 * <a href="https://support.office.com/en-us/article/proper-function-52a5a283-e8b2-49be-8506-b2887b889f94" target="_blank">PROPER</a>: capitalize the first letter in each word
 * <a href="https://support.office.com/en-us/article/upper-function-c11f29b3-d1a3-4537-8df6-04d0049963d6" target="_blank">UPPER</a>: convert text to uppercase

+Learn more about <a href="https://support.office.com/en-us/article/text-functions-reference-cccd86ad-547d-4ea9-a065-7bb697c2a56e" target="_blank">Text functions</a>.

 ### Practice the CONCATENATE Function
 Let's navigate to `Sheet 1` and practice the `CONCATENATE` function on the `Salesperson` column.